Marketed by P & R Williams Pty. Ltd., 1914 to 1951

 1928 advertisements claimed "10½ miles for one penny - the world's most economical means of Transportation."

-Their 1948 model was almost identical to the British Excelsior Universal motorcycle of 1936, and was powered by a Villiers 125cc engine.
-At the time it was claimed to be one of the very few machines to be made in Sydney.
+At the time, the Waratah was claimed to be one of the very few machines to be made in Sydney.
 The Waratah was the longest running of all motorcycle brands made in Australia.

 1932 Models Arrive.